Relation of Charge and Distance to Force:

 H₂ (Grey Curve):

-Shortest bond length, as hydrogen atoms are the smallest.
+Shortest bond length, as hydrogen atoms have the smallest radius (only possessing 1s orbitals).

 N₂ (Blue Curve):

-Shorter bond length and lower minima than O₂ and F₂ due to triple bond.
+Shorter bond length and lower minima than O₂ and F₂ due to triple bond, most stable bond.

 O₂ (Red Curve):